temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 The program then creates a stubbed instance of your Workflow, `workflow`, taking the interface class of your workflow along with the options you have set as parameters.

 :::note
 Notice that an interface of `HelloWorldWorkflow` is used to create the Workflow stub, not the implementation class.
-The initiator is only aware of the Workflow through its public interface, not the Workflow's implementation.
+The client application is only aware of the Workflow through its public interface, not the Workflow's implementation.

 :::